-She has published articles on the topics of digital media and religion in various academic outlets, such as The Communication Review and New Media + Society.
+She has published articles in various academic outlets, such as The International Journal of Communication, The Communication Review and Social Media + Society.
 Dr. Tsuria has presented her research at numerous national and international communication, media, and religion conferences.
-She is currently working on her first book, which will expand her dissertation research in addition to further articles considering theoretical, methodological, and ethical questions in the field of digital media.
+Her research has been recognized and awarded by several institutions, including the Network for New Media, Religion, and Digital Culture’s Digital Religion Research Award, and Religion in Society’s the "Emerging Scholar" award.
+She is currently working on her first book Holy Women, Pious Sex, Sanctified Internet: New Media in the Jewish Bedroom.

 - Ph.D., Texas A&M University

 - B.A., Hebrew University of Jerusalem, Israel

 - Campbell, H. and Tsuria, R. (Eds.).
 (2021).
 Digital Religion 2.0: Understanding Religion in a Digital Age.
 Routledge.